Interview Query

 9. What considerations should be made when testing hundreds of hypotheses using t-tests?

 While performing hundreds of t-tests to examine various hypotheses, consider the factors that could impact the interpretation and validity of your results.
-What can be done to correct for these factors?
+What can be done to correct these factors?

 Find additional case study resources in our product metrics learning path and the data analytics learning path.